Lasoloz/aengine/README.md

 # aengine
-A game engine written in assembly for gfx library
+A game and its engine written in assembly for gfx library

 # Why I write this in assembly?
 Because it's a project at my University.